 - Increase the picture size and then right-click on the picture and choose Save as Picture.
 Give a name to the file and save it for later use.

-- We need to work on Text that will appear on top of the video.
+- We need to work on the Text that will appear on top of the video.
 So, you can move to the first slide and then open the Selection Pane from the Home tab – click the Select drop-down button and then hide the Trailing Particles video by clicking on the Eye Icon.
 So, now you can easily work with the text.

-- Type your Text by clicking on the Insert tab – WorArt and choose the style you want.
+- Type your Text by clicking on the Insert tab – WordArt and choose the style you want.
 Set the desired font and font size you like to use.
 We are using Tobago Poster.

 - Align the text in the Middle and Center of the slide by clicking on the Align drop-down button from the Format tab keeping the text selected.

-- We will use this Text as a place holder for the actual letters that will appear one-by-one when the Smoke Trailing Particles will pass through.
+- We will use this Text as a placeholder for the actual letters that will appear one by one when the Smoke Trailing Particles will pass through.
 Select the Text and press Ctrl+D to make a duplicate or use Copy and Paste commands and then place the second text on top of the previous.

-- Keep only one letter from the duplicated text and erase rest of the letters.
+- Keep only one letter from the duplicated text and erase the rest of the letters.
 As an example, we will keep the letter “T” alone.
 You can set No Text Fill from the Format tab for Rectangle 4 (our previous text) and set the Text Outline Color to Black.

 - Now, place the Letter “T” on top Outlined Letter “T” of “The Teacher” text.
 Placement should be accurate.
-You can use SHIFT or ALT Keys while dragging and dropping the text.
+You can use the SHIFT or ALT Keys while dragging and dropping the text.

-- Fill the top text with Smoke Particles picture that we saved in previous steps by clicking the Text Fill drop-down button from the Format tab and then choose Picture.
+- Fill the top text with Smoke Particles picture that we saved in previous steps by clicking the Text Fill drop-down button from the Format tab and then choosing Picture.
 Choose From a File and browse for the location where you saved the screenshot as Picture and then click Insert.